fachat/cbm_keyboard/README.md

 backlit LEDs and keyboard controllers allowing key re-mapping independent from the PET's own editor ROM.
 You can find it in [PET-N](PET-N)

-NOTE: In current R3.0 you need to fix some things:
+NOTE: In R3.0A you need to fix some things:

 1. Connect the V33 and VCC33 lines - basically the oscillator for the Atmega controllers does not have power, so that needs to be supplied.
 2. There is an off-by-one error on the row multiplexer.
 It has rows R0-9, while the keys are connected to R1-10.
 For now you have to connect R0 and R10, and fix the issue in the controller software.

+In the current R3.0B these two fixes have been applied, but the actual PCB is not tested yet (and probably never will).
+A future 3.1 fix this for good.

 #### Supports for PCB